amcrochet3/amcrochet3/README.md

 🌈 **My interdisciplinary background and my long-held interest in the nexus of technology and creativity.** 🌈

-🦄 I hold an **M.S. in Digital Media, specializing in UX Design, from Georgia Tech**, and in June 2023, I completed **Hackbright Academy**'s intensive software engineering fellowship program.
+🦄 I hold an **M.S. in Digital Media, specializing in UX Design, from Georgia Tech**, and in June 2023, I completed **Hackbright Academy's immersive software engineering fellowship**.
 This diverse educational journey enables me to tackle coding challenges with an approach that seamlessly **integrates technical acumen with creative problem-solving**-- a rare and valuable perspective in the industry.

 💼 Before pivoting into tech, I garnered a variety of experiences working in freelance creative roles, primarily with academic and startup companies.
 These positions ranged from copywriting and scriptwriting to content creation and UX/UI design, further enriching my skillset and understanding of diverse professional environments.